mrpawan-gupta/Competitve-Coding/README.md

 [Codechef Profile ](https://www.codechef.com/users/guptapawan)| [LeetCode Profile](https://leetcode.com/mrpawan-gupta/)|
 [CodeForces Profile](https://codeforces.com/profile/Mr.pawan_gupta)|

-The Repository contains the solution for the Competitive Programming Questions and Contest On Different Platforms. like Codechef, CodeForces, Leetcode, etc.
+The Repository contains the solution for the competitive Programming Questions and Contest On Different Platforms. like Codechef, CodeForces, Leetcode, etc.
 And also solutions of the contest conducted by different platforms and companies!